 (8) A person shall not be taken to be a fit and proper person to perform relevant operations if those operations are, or if the certificate in question were issued or renewed would be, performed by him as servant or agent of, or otherwise for the benefit of, a person who would himself be refused a certificate as not being a fit and proper person to perform those operations.

-89. Conditions as to the sale or supply of prescribed gaming equipment
+89. Prescribed gaming equipment, sale etc. of

 (1) Regulations made under this Act may impose conditions with respect to the terms on which prescribed gaming equipment may be sold, supplied or maintained.